 Since its founding in 1976, the company's research organization has focused its drug discovery efforts on therapies that would fill unmet needs, and Genentech has brought multiple novel biotherapeutics to market in the areas of oncology, immunology, ophthalmology, and metabolism.

 As part of the merger with Roche in March 2009, Genentech became the headquarters for all Roche pharmaceutical operations in the United States, and products that were previously marketed by Roche are now being marketed by Genentech in the United States.
 Accordingly, starting in 2009, the timeline below includes approvals by the combined company in the United States.
-For more information about Roche product approvals prior to 2009, view Roche's timeline of key milestones.
+For more information about Roche medicine approvals prior to 2009, view Roche's company timeline.

 In 1998 we licensed U.S. marketing and development rights to interferon gamma, including Actimmune, to Connetics Corporation.
 Thereafter, Connetics sublicensed, then later assigned, all of its rights to InterMune Pharmaceuticals, Inc. Protropin manufacturing was discontinued at the end of 2002.
 Nutropin Depot commercialization was discontinued in June 2004.